10alejospain/istio-FHIR-ZTN/README.md

 ### Test mesh

-In order to test the istio injection use:
+In order to test the Istio injection use:

 ```shell
 kubectl get namespace -L istio-injection